 Audit Logging & Compliance

 Implementing robust audit logging and compliance frameworks is a foundational requirement for platform engineering teams managing internal developer portals.
-This guide details the implementation intent: deploying a centralized audit logging plugin, routing security events to SIEM systems, and enforcing compliance gates within CI/CD pipelines.
-As part of the broader Authentication, RBAC & Security Governance strategy, this workflow ensures every administrative action, configuration change, and API interaction is cryptographically signed, timestamped, and retained according to regulatory standards.
+This guide covers deploying a centralized audit logging configuration, routing security events to SIEM systems, and enforcing compliance gates within CI/CD pipelines.
+As part of the broader Authentication, RBAC & Security Governance strategy, this workflow ensures every administrative action, configuration change, and API interaction is timestamped, attributed to an authenticated actor, and retained according to regulatory standards.

 Prerequisites

-Before deploying the audit logging module, ensure your portal’s identity layer is fully operational.
+Before deploying the audit logging configuration, ensure your portal’s identity layer is fully operational.
 Verify that OIDC & SSO Configuration is active to guarantee accurate principal attribution for all logged events.
 Provision a centralized log aggregation endpoint (e.g., Elasticsearch, Splunk, or Datadog) and confirm network egress rules allow secure TLS 1.3 communication from the portal backend.
-Additionally, validate that your infrastructure supports structured JSON logging and has sufficient storage quotas for the mandated retention period.
+Validate that your infrastructure supports structured JSON logging and has sufficient storage quotas for the mandated retention period.

 Environment Requirements: